The environmental policy option is rooted in science with a focus on environmental

 you in the field, providing you with the opportunity to address environmental problems

 from the standpoint of ethics, risk, and scientific and social feasibility.
-For example,

 A multi-faceted approach